hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 ---
 template: post
-title: Deploy to IPFS in Under 5 Minutes Using Fleek
+title: Deploy and Host your site on IPFS Using Fleek
 slug: fleek helloWorld
 draft: false
 date: 2020-03-06T03:02:20.010Z